 Sustainable water allocation

-This programme is focussed on understanding the effects of human activity on rivers and groundwater systems to allow better predictions and inform more sustainable water allocation decisions that benefit ecosystems and communities.
+This programme is focussed on understanding the effects of human use of surface and groundwater systems to inform more sustainable water allocation decisions that benefit ecosystems and communities.

 Programme Leader: Dr Murray Hicks